Fellow Highlights: A Career in Digital Human Rights with Meri Baghdasaryan [Episode 7]

 We are excited to launch a new series within the Tech Policy Grind – Fellow Highlights!
 In this episode, Reema chats with Fellow Meri Baghdasaryan on her career journey into tech law and policy at the intersection of digital human rights, free speech, and surveillance.

 Meri is an international lawyer from Armenia, and has extensive experience in international human rights litigation, research and consulting.
-For the last six years, she has been engaged in Internet governance initiatives and communities, working on content moderation, intermediary liability and privacy issues.
+For the last six years, she has been engaged in Internet governance initiatives and communities, working on digital human rights, content moderation, intermediary liability and privacy issues.
 Currently, Meri is a Legal Fellow at the Electronic Frontier Foundation, and a Steering Committee member of the Internet Rights and Principles Coalition.

 You can reach out to Meri on Linkedin, Twitter or via email at [email protected].

 Check out the list of resources discussed in this episode:

-Check out the blogpost mentioned in the discussion here: Speech-related Offenses Should be Excluded from the Proposed UN Cybercrime Treaty, EFF Deeplinks Blog (Meri Baghdasaryan, Katitza Rodriguez, David Greene and Karen Gullo).
+Speech-related Offenses Should be Excluded from the Proposed UN Cybercrime Treaty, EFF Deeplinks Blog (Meri Baghdasaryan, Katitza Rodriguez, David Greene and Karen Gullo).

 If you’d like to support the show, please donate to the Foundry here.